Ekanosetale/Danny-s-Diner-Project/README.md

 ![](Q8.png)
 To calculate each customer’s point given the condition, I JOINED the sales and menu tables and GROUP BY product name,  multiplied the prices WHEN the product name is ‘SUSHI’  and WHEN it wasn’t using the CASE FUNCTION and named the column POINTS OBTAINED.
 Then I SUMMED the POINTS OBTAINED, SELECTED customer id, and GROUPED BY the same column.
 ![](Q9.png)
-For the last question, I got the points of both customers by JOINING the sales and menu tables, using a CASE statement to restrict the order date to less than or equal to ‘2021-01-07’ which is the earliest membership date, and then multiplicated the price by *20 ELSE multiply the price by *1 which will ensure the un referenced prices maintain their values and name the new column POINTS.
+For the last question, I got the points of both customers by JOINING the sales and menu tables, using a CASE statement to restrict the order date to less than or equal to ‘2021-01-07’ which is the earliest membership date, and then multiplicated the price by *20 ELSE multiply the price by *1 which will ensure the unreferenced prices maintain their values and name the new column POINTS.
 I SUMMED UP the points and named them MONTHLY POINTS and filtered them by customer id.
 ![](Q10.png)
  **I use MSSQL**, thanks for reanding.